terraswat/cellxgene/README.md

 ./bin/build-client
 ```

-Install all requirements after python 3.6 is installed.
+Install all requirements after python 3.6, node and npm is installed.
 A virtual environment is recommended and shown here.

 ```